WhiffyMuffinz/WhiffyMuffinz/README.md

 ### Hi there, my name is Daniel

-#### I am an Undergraduate Student of Computer Science at Purdue University
+#### I am an Undergraduate Student of Computer Science at Purdue

-- Coding for just over two years
 - Dabbling in Rust
-- Wanting to Learn Web Development
+- Learning Kubernetes
 - Experienced with python

 #